VadimBim/thesis-template-typst/thesis.typ

 First $n$ points are usually generated using Sobol sequences @Sobol1967-nw to evenly sample from input space.
 Here $N$ is the number of available evaluations.

-In the next subchapters we disucss the components of BO in more details.
+In the next sections we disucss the components of BO in more details.

 == Gaussian Processes <chapter-gp>